 Ohm's Law Calculator

 Use this Ohm's Law calculator to easily calculate the power, resistance, voltage, or electrical current, based on two known parameters.
 Enter any two parameters to calculate the other two.
 Supports amps, miliamps, watts, kilowatts, megawatts, volts, millivolts and kilovolts, ohms, kiloohms, and megaohms.
-Formulas, equations, and Ohm's law formula wheel for reference.
+Formulas, equations, and Ohm's law wheel for reference.

 Using the Ohm's Law Calculator